m-alx/yopsilon-mask/README.md

 `MaskDateDirective` subscribes to a `InternationalizationService.onLocaleChange` event and replaces Date/Time formats with those defined in current locale.
 Replacing occurs if format alias is defined instead of pattern:

-  - Locale.dateFormat in case of "date";
+  - Locale.dateFormat in case of 'date';
-  - Locale.timeHMFormat in case of "time" and "timeHM";
+  - Locale.timeHMFormat in case of 'time' and 'timeHM';
-  - Locale.timeHMSFormat in case of "timeHMS";
+  - Locale.timeHMSFormat in case of 'timeHMS';
-  - Locale.dateTimeHMFormat in case of "dateTime" and "dateTimeHM";
+  - Locale.dateTimeHMFormat in case of 'dateTime' and 'dateTimeHM';
-  - Locale.dateTimeHMSFormat in case of "dateTimeHMS";
+  - Locale.dateTimeHMSFormat in case of 'dateTimeHMS';

 Instances of class `Mask` subscribe to `InternationalizationService.onLocaleChange` event to fetch localized months names for sections of *mmm* type.